Andrew Scheer

 Scheer earned a Bachelor of Arts (BA) in criminology, political science, and history.
 Elected to represent the Saskatchewan riding of Regina—Qu'Appelle at the age of 25, Scheer was re-elected in 2006, 2008, and 2011 before becoming House speaker at age 32, making him the youngest speaker in the chamber's history.
 He held the speaker role for the entirety of the 41st Canadian Parliament.
 Following the Conservatives' defeat in 2015, Scheer launched his campaign for the leadership of the Conservative Party, running under the slogan of "Real conservative.
 Real leader."
 On May 27, 2017, he was elected leader of the Conservative Party in an upset, narrowly defeating former cabinet minister Maxime Bernier.

 Scheer has described himself as focused on economic development, fiscal restraint, and reducing inefficiencies in government.
 He is a staunch opponent of the federal carbon tax and favours the construction of several pipelines.
 In the 2019 federal election, the Conservatives under Scheer received a plurality of the popular vote and gained 26 seats, but remained the Official Opposition.
 On December 12, 2019, following weeks of criticism within the party for the unsuccessful campaign he ran, Scheer abruptly announced he would be resigning as party leader effective upon the election of a new one.
 He was succeeded as leader on August 24, 2020 by former cabinet minister Erin O'Toole.

+He was selected to lead the opposition again after Conservative Party leader Pierre Poilievre lost his riding in the 2025 federal election; he stepped down after Poilievre was elected in a by-election in Battle River—Crowfoot.

 Early life and career

 Scheer was born on May 20, 1979, at the Riverside Hospital in Ottawa, Ontario and was raised in Ottawa.
 He is the son of Mary Gerarda Therese (née Enright), a nurse, and James D. Scheer, a librarian, proofreader with the Ottawa Citizen, and Catholic deacon.
 James was born in the United States, making his son Andrew a U.S. citizen at birth despite being born in Canada.
-According to a 2019 Maclean's article, Scheer's family earned considerably more than the median income for most Canadian families.
-Scheer has two sisters.
-Part of Scheer's family is from Romania.
+According to a 2019 Maclean's article, Scheer's family earned considerably more than the median income for most Canadian families and he has two sisters.
+Part of Scheer's family is from Romania and Ireland, and his paternal grandfather was Jewish.
 Scheer spent summers during his youth with his maternal grandparents in Mississauga.
 Scheer graduated from Immaculata High School and received the school's "Distinguished Catholic Alumni Award" in 2012.